 Illegal drug makers have created heroin in a pill form, designed to look like the prescription painkiller oxycodone.
 The tablets contain heroin and crushed opiates.
 Consumers ingest the pills by swallowing them or by crushing and injecting the tablets.

 Waismann Method® Rapid Opiate Detox Center

-Waismann Method® RapidDetox Center treats opiate dependency for drugs like Oxycodone, Heroin, Methadone, Suboxone and other opiates.
-We perform rapid drug detox, a procedure that helps the patient to withdrawal from opiates while they are comfortably sleeping.
-Rapid detox pushes the opiates off of the receptors with medications within about 90 minutes, you can be free of opiate addiction within a matter of days.
-For more information about orapid opiate detox give the Waismann Method a call 1-800-423-2482.
+Waismann Method® RapidDetox Center treats opiate dependency for drugs like Oxycodone, Heroin, Methadone, and Suboxone in an accredited hospital.
+The medical procedure helps patients to withdrawal from opioids drugs while they comfortably sleep under sedation.
+Rapid detox pushes the opioids off of the receptors with medications within about 90 minutes; Which allows you to be completely free of opiates within a matter of days.
+For more information about rapid opiate detox, give the Waismann Method a call 1-800-423-2482.